Peter Maffay: Personal life

 Maffay is active in politics and sometimes inserts his own political stances into his music.
 He is a peace activist, and in 2005 he performed a concert for German International Security Assistance Force (ISAF) troops in Afghanistan.
 Maffay also donates to projects for traumatised and abused children.
 On the Spanish island of Mallorca, he established a ranch where traumatised children from all over the world can have a free two-week holiday to help them cope with their problems.
 For his social commitment, he received the Bundesverdienstkreuz in 1996, and, in 2001, he received the Goldene Henne, an award commemorating Helga Hahnemann.
 He has been awarded the Toleranzpreis der Evangelischen Akademie Tutzing in 2012.

-Maffay has been married four times, has a son and lives with his family on a farm on Mallorca.
+Maffay has been married five times, has a son and lives with his family on a farm on Mallorca.
 One of his hobbies is motorcycle riding.
 In 1972, he was severely injured in an accident after crashing his Harley-Davidson.
 Later in life, he crossed the Sahara Desert several times on an off-road motorcycle.